ChNira2024/smart-email-assistant/README.md

 #### 📖 Description
 Developed an AI-powered email reply generation service using **Spring Boot** and **Gemini API**.
 The application accepts email content and tone as input and generates professional email responses using generative AI.
+Implemented REST APIs, prompt engineering, response parsing, and robust exception handling.
+Integrated WebClient for external API communication and ensured secure API key management using environment variables.

 #### ⚙️ Key Features
 - REST API for email generation